Peach and Blueberry Shortcake Recipe

 - 1 pint blueberries

-- 1/4 - 1/2 cup sugar, depending on the sweetness of the fruit
+- 1/3 cup granulated sugar, more or less, depending on sweetness of fruit

 - 2 cups self-rising flour

-- 1/2 cup unsalted butter, cold, cut in small pieces
+- 1/2 cup unsalted butter, cut into small pieces, kept cold

-- Combine the flour, sugar, and salt in a bowl.
-Add the butter and rub it into the flour mixture with your fingertips until it resembles very coarse meal.
-Stir in the milk until a very soft dough forms.
-Do not overwork the dough!
+- In a large bowl, whisk together flour, sugar, and salt.
+Add butter and rub it into flour mixture with your fingertips or a pastry cutter until it resembles very coarse meal.
+Stir in milk until just combined.

-- Drop the dough in to 6 equal portions onto the prepared baking sheet.
-Lightly pat each portion into a disk and lightly brush tops of disks with cream.
+- Scoop dough in 6 equal portions onto prepared baking sheet.
+Lightly pat each portion into a disk and lightly brush tops of disks with heavy cream.

-- Bake biscuits in the center of the oven for 15 to 20 minutes, or until golden brown.
-Cool on a wire rack.
+- Bake biscuits 15 to 20 minutes or until golden brown.
+Remove from oven and cool on wire rack.

 Fat: 33 g